JULY 4 - BIRTHS

 Vero Wynne-Edwards

-Born 4 Jul 1906; died 5 Jan 1997.
+Born 4 Jul 1906; died 5 Jan 1997 at age 90.

-English zoologist who theorized that a process group selection occured during the evolution of species.
-In his book Animal Dispersion in Relation to Social Behavior (1962), he proposed that instead of Darwinian individual survival of the fittest dominating, evolution also occured by self-regulatory mechanisms of whole species, manifested in territoriality, dominance hierarchies, and allocation of resources.
+English zoologist who theorized that a process group selection occurred during the evolution of species.
+In his book Animal Dispersion in Relation to Social Behavior (1962), he proposed that instead of Darwinian individual survival of the fittest dominating, evolution also occurred by self-regulatory mechanisms of whole species, manifested in territoriality, dominance hierarchies, and allocation of resources.
 Thus, evolution often favours not the animal best able to survive alone, but rather the animal best adapted to survive within the social context of the kind.
 Now, however, it is generally accepted that while this may occur under exceptional circumstances, it has not been a major factor in evolution.

 Vincent Joseph Schaefer

-Born 4 Jul 1906; died 25 Jul 1993.
+Born 4 Jul 1906; died 25 Jul 1993 at age 87.

-U.S. chemist whose research in meteorology and weather control introduced cloud seeding.
+American physicist and chemist whose research in meteorology and weather control introduced cloud seeding.
 He worked on the physics of precipitation at the General Electric (GE) Research Laboratory in Schenectady, New York.
 Having discovered a method of producing a snowstorm under laboratory conditions, he proved the same was possible outdoors.
 On 13 Nov 1946, he flew over Mount Greylock in Massachusetts, successfully seeding clouds with pellets of dry ice (solid carbon dioxide) to produce the first snowstorm initiated by man.
 Later, he became founder and director of Atmospheric Sciences Research Center at State University of New York in Albany.

-A Field Guide to the Atmosphere, by John A. Day, Vincent J. Schaefer, et al.
+A Field Guide to the Atmosphere, by John A. Day, Vincent J. Schaefer, et al. - book suggestion.

 Rube Goldberg

-Born 4 Jul 1883; died 7 Dec 1970.
+Born 4 Jul 1883; died 7 Dec 1970 at age 87.

 American cartoonist who satirized the American preoccupation with technology.
 His name became synonymous with any simple process made outlandishly complicated because of his series of "Invention" cartoons which use a string of outlandish tools, people, plants and steps to accomplish everyday simple tasks in the most complicated way.
 Goldberg applied his training as a graduate engineer and used his engineering, story-telling, and drawing skills to make sure that the "Inventions" could work, even though dozens of arms, wheels, gears, handles, cups, and rods were put in motion by balls, canary cages, pails, boots, bathtubs, paddles, and even live animals for simple tasks like squeezing an orange for juice or closing a window in case it should start to rain.

-Rube Goldberg: Inventions! by Maynard Frank Wolfe
+Rube Goldberg: Inventions!, by Maynard Frank Wolfe. - book suggestion.

 Fred Allison

-Born 4 Jul 1882; died 2 Aug 1974.
+Born 4 Jul 1882; died 2 Aug 1974 at age 92.

 American physicist who promoted a magneto-optical technique to detect isotopes (ultimately shown to be non-existent by D. Morey under Merritt at Cornell).
 This method, he said, was able to distinguish 16 isotopes of lead.
 In 1931, he thought he had detected the new element 87 in lepidolite, a lithium ore, which he called virginium, now called francium.
 (This is regarded as erroneous because the element has no long-lived isotopes.
-The confirmed discovery came in 1939 by Marguerite Perey who discovered it in decay products of actinium).
+The confirmed discovery came in Jan 1939 by Marguerite Perey who discovered it in decay products of actinium).
 He also thought he had found 2 micrograms of element 85 in monazite, which he named alabamine.
 (Also now believed erroneous.
 It was discovered later, and named astatine.)«

-Alfred M Tozzer
+Alfred M. Tozzer

-Born 4 Jul 1877; died 5 Oct 1954.
+Born 4 Jul 1877; died 5 Oct 1954 at age 77.

 Alfred M(arston) Tozzer was a U.S. anthropologist and archaeologist who was an authority on the culture and language of the Maya Indians of Mexico and Central America.
 He conducted his initial anthropological fieldwork in California and New Mexico among the Wintun and Navajo nations during his undergraduate summers in 1900 and 1901, focusing on linguistics.
 He led (1909-10) an expedition to Guatemala, finding ruins at Holmul.
 His most important works on the Maya include Maya Grammar (1921) and Chichen Itza and its Center of Sacrifice (1957), a major synthesis of American prehistory.
 He earned his undergraduate and graduate degrees from Harvard, where he taught for over 40 years (1905-47).